 Next, connect your two water supply hoses to the correct faucets.
 The hot water faucet connects to the hot water hose, and the cold water faucet connects to the cold water hose.

 In many cases, the hoses will be color-coded to help you better distinguish between the two.
-Red will be for hot and blue will be for cold.
+Red will be hot and blue will be cold.
 These colors will help you when installing the washer hoses.
 If your tubes are not color-coded, it's up to you to remember which one had which label on it.
 If there is no label at all, look in the instructions.